Prospective international students must provide the following documents before she/he should be admitted:

 - Academic credentials that meet or exceed Morgan's admission requirements.

-- Credible evidence of financial support for the first year and beyond.
+- Credible evidence of financial support for the first 12 months of study

 Students who are attending another institution here in the United States MUST provide (in addition to the above) a completed Transfer Eligibility Form, copies of current/previous I-20(s), visa and ID pages of passport and copy of I-94 (front & back).

 - Under no circumstances should an international student be granted conditional admission.

 - The student should also note that she/he must pay the I-901 SEVIS Fee before requesting a visa interview.
 Instructions on fee payment can be found at www.fmjfee.com/i901fee

 As an F-1 visa student admitted to the United States you must meet certain obligations set by the United States Immigration and Citizenship Services.
 The general obligations are as follows:

 - Have a valid passport with an expiration date of no more than 6 months.